percwg/perc-wg/draft-jones-tls-perc-dtls-id/draft-jones-tls-perc-dtls-id.md

 she is authorized to join based on her client certificate, receiving the wrong key will not compromise the security of the conference.
-However, receipt of the wrong key will deny Alice access to the plaintext information transmitted by other participants.
+However, receipt of the wrong key will deny Alice access to the plaintext media transmitted by other participants.
 Further, if Alice transmits media using the wrong conference key, the media will be undecipherable by other conference participants.

+Likewise, if the `dtls_id` field transmitted from the key distributor to Alice is modified, Alice will tear down the DTLS association and fail to join the conference.
+Again, the result is a denial of service for Alice.

 # Acknowledgments